-erator for Genetic Algorithms.
+Edge Map Crossover (EMC) [48] is an implementation of the recombination operator for Genetic Algorithms.
 It makes use of a so called edge map.
 Edge map is a table in which each location is placed.
 For each location there is a list in which the neighbouring locations are listed with this location.
 Recombination is then established as follows.
 Choose the first location of one of both parents to be the current location.
 Second step is to remove the current location from the edge map lists.
-If the current location still has remaining edges, go to the previous step, otherwise go to the next step.
+If the current location still has remaining edges, go to step before, otherwise go to the next step.
 Choose the new current location from the edge map lists of the current location as the one with the shortest edge map list.
 If there are remaining locations, choose the one with the shortest edge map list to be the current location and return to second step.